 - Assessment of lifestyle factors that may contribute to the development or progression of a chronic health condition and implement behavioural change

-At Entire Physio our Exercise Physiologists, Ben and Jayden run exercise classes to help our community manage different chronic health conditions such as; cancer care, arthritis, cardiovascular disease, mental health and general health and well-being.
+At Entire Physio our Exercise Physiologists, Ben and Jayden who both run exercise classes to help our community manage different chronic health conditions such as; cancer care, arthritis, cardiovascular disease, mental health and general health and well-being.

 Entire Physio will also be offering 6 week exercise classes for special populations.
 This is a great option for those with specific conditions that want to exercise with people who have similar needs and would benefit from a more targeted exercise regime.
 Currently there is a cardiopulmonary class, a diabetes class and a bone/ joint health class that covers conditions such as arthritis, osteoporosis and joint replacements.